evanx/redishub/README.md

 ## RedisHub.com

+<b>Note: This service is in the process of being rebranded.
+Please see: https://github.com/webserva/home</b>

 <i>The RedisHub.com home page and `/about` are redirected to this page.</i>

 RedisHub's marketing tag line might be "the fast web database service."